homezhan/artoolkit-docs/Configuration/config_camera_calibration.md

 #Calibrating Your Camera
 In the ARToolKit software, default camera properties are contained in the camera parameter file camera_para.dat, that is read in each time an application is started.
 These parameters are sufficient for basic tracking for a wide range of different cameras.
 However, to get best tracking accuracy, particularly when looking directly onto a flat marker, it is important to calibrate your camera.
-As well as helping tracking accuracy and reducing jitter, in a video-see through AR interface the video image can be warped to remove the camera's lens distortion.
+As well as helping tracking accuracy and reducing jitter, in a video-see through AR interface, the video image can be warped to remove the camera's lens distortion.

 ![Beginning calibration with the chessboard][Beginning_calibration_with_the_chessboard]

 Using a very simple camera calibration technique it is possible to generate a separate parameter file for the specific camera(s) that are being used.
-This page presents how use utility programs included with ARToolKit to calibrate your video camera.
+This page presents how to use the utility programs included with ARToolKit to calibrate your video camera.

 ##Set-Up
 Calibration works by capturing images of the pre-prepared calibration pattern with the camera.
-The calibration pattern is in the file "Calibration chessboard.pdf" contained in the `doc/patterns` directory inside your ARToolKit Pro distribution.
+The calibration pattern is in the file "Calibration chessboard.pdf" contained in the `doc/patterns` directory inside your ARToolKit distribution.
 This PDF is designed to be printed on A4 paper.
 If printing on US Letter paper, you should choose to crop the PDF rather than scale it to fit the smaller paper size.

 ![Chessboard pattern affixed to board ready for calibration][Chessboard_ready_for_calibration]